 When the owner Arlie Hammonds (pictured here) and Gary Saurge of TV fame, and one of his helpers entered the river to hand-feed Big Al, the celebrity gator, I held my breath the entire time.
 Big Al is an 84-year-old gator that weighs more than 1,000 pounds.
 This attraction is not for the faint of heart.

 Day Two: Food and Attractions

-Another tasty lunch or dinner spot is Bruno’s Italian Kitchen.
-Sophisticated, but not stuffy, this restaurant has really good, reasonably priced Italian food.
-The complimentary bread is highly recommended and the Chicken Fettuccine Alfredo is a must-order.
+Another really tasty lunch (or dinner) spot is Bruno’s Italian Kitchen.
+Sophisticated, but not stuffy, this restaurant has excellent, reasonably priced Italian food.
+The complimentary bread is highly recommended, and the Chicken Fettuccine Alfredo is a must-order.

 Beaumont Murals & Museums

 The Beaumont murals are great displays of public art downtown.
 Make sure you add the awesome Frida Kahlo tri-mural to your list, my personal favorite.
 You can find a list of the murals to visit on the Beaumont CVB website.